Upenatom/gobananasgame/README.md

 ### Overview

 **_GO BANANAS!!!!_** is a two player browser based game.
 Each players objective is to collect as many bananas as the opponent by guessing letters in a word puzzle and choosing between solving the puzzle or spinning the banana spinner.

-**GO BANANAS!!!!** was developed in 2022 by a software engineering student who wanted to break the record for saying the word 'banana' while presenting the game to his peers.
+> **GO BANANAS!!!!** was developed in 2022 by a software engineering student who wanted >to see how many times he could say 'banana' while presenting the game to his peers.

 ---